threader/PC-Tuning/docs/building.md

 ## Remove Provisioned Appx Bloatware

-- Windows 10+ Only.
+- Windows 10 & higher only.

-- This command removes the majority of Windows Apps such as Microsoft Store, Maps, Camera etc that nobody uses & potentially jeopardizes privacy.
+- This command removes the majority of windows apps such as microsoft store, maps, camera etc that nobody uses & potentially jeopardizes privacy.

     ```bat
     for /f "tokens=3" %i in ('DISM /Image:"%MOUNT_DIR%" /Get-ProvisionedAppxPackages ^| findstr "PackageName"') do (DISM /Image:"%MOUNT_DIR%" /Remove-ProvisionedAppxPackage /PackageName:%i)